Isomonodromic differential equations and differential categories: -structure on objects in -categories

 given by $\id_V\in \End_k(V)$ commutes with $\dd$.
 Thus, the notation $\dd$ in the CDG-structure on $\Omega_k^{\bullet}\otimes_k \End_k(V)$ does not lead to a contradiction. \end{enumerate} \end{example}

-There is a notion of a morphism between differential fields $(k,D_k)\to (K,D_K)$, which generalizes $D_k$-fields over $k$ (see~\cite[Definition~3.6]{GGO}).
-In particular, we have an injective $k$-linear map $\Omega_k\to \Omega_K$.
+There is a notion of a morphism between differential fields $(k,D_k)\to (K,D_K)$, which generalizes $D_k$-fields over $k$ (see~\cite[Definition~3.6]{GGO}) In particular, we have a canonical $k$-linear map $\Omega_k\to \Omega_K$.
 Given such a morphism, one defines differential functors from $D_k$-categories over $k$ to $D_K$-categories over $K$ (see~\cite[Definition~4.9]{GGO}).
 For example, if $\Cat$ is a Tannakian category, then there is a faithful differential functor $\Cat\to\Vect(K)$ for a $D_k$-field $K$ over $k$.
-The following result generalizes Example~\ref{examp-CDGA}~\eqref{en:526}.
+The following result generalizes Example~\ref{examp-CDGA}\eqref{en:526}.